SAP-samples/btp-azure-opensap/Week3/Unit2/README.md

 To be able to send approval or rejection email from Mail Task, we need to configure mail destination with SMTP credentials.

 4.1.
-Download the **"bpmworkflowruntime_mail"** destination from GitHub or from your BAS workspace
+Download the **"bpmworkflowruntime_mail"** destination from GitHub or from your SAP Business Application Studio workspace

    ![WF Mail Destination Download](./images/wf_destination_download.png)